-- 3.1 Site-Specific Sources Identified - 3.2 Sample data/Notes:
+3.1 Site-Specific Sources Identified

+3.2 Sample data/Notes:

-No valid surface soil samples were available to assess OEH health risk to deployed personnel.
-The primary soil contamination exposure pathways are dermal contact and dust inhalation.
-Typical parameters analyzed for included semi volatile organic compounds (SVOCs), heavy metals, polychlorinated biphenyls (PCBs), pesticides, herbicides.
+A total of 27 valid surface soil samples were collected from 18 December 2006 to 22 June 2012 to assess OEH health risk to deployed personnel.
+The primary soil contamination exposure pathways were dermal contact and dust inhalation.
+Typical parameters analyzed for included SVOCs, heavy metals, PCBs, pesticides, herbicides.
 If the contaminant was known or suspected, other parameters may have been analyzed for (i.e., total petroleum hydrocarbons (TPH) and polycyclic aromatic hydrocarbons (PAH) near fuel spills).
+The percent of the population exposed to soil and associated dust in the sampled areas was > 75% for 22 samples, 50 - 75% for one sample, 25 < 50% for one sample, and 10 > 25% for three samples.
+For the risk assessment, personnel were assumed to remain at this location for 6 months to 1 year.